 The Good News is that, through Jesus Christ, God offers us repentance and forgiveness for all of our sins, including sinful homosexual behavior and marital infidelity.
 This does not, however, let us off the hook from preaching the moral laws that God has established for all people everywhere.
 Thus, a self-declared follower of Jesus, or member of a recognized Christian church, who publicly accepts homosexuality, adultery or any other sin – as many leaders, pundits and celebrities have done – is making a mockery of his or her faith.
 Such people are the ultimate hypocrites and false teachers.
 Their misguided public actions and speeches present a grave public danger to all the world’s children.
 We must publicly and/or privately call them to repent and turn to Jesus.

+In THE WALKER, a thriller, Woody Harrelson plays Carter Paige, the homosexual son of a dead fictional politician who stood up against President Nixon during Watergate.
+Carter is a walker, a male companion to rich women in Washington, D.C. who drives them around and keeps them entertained with witty conversation.
+Carter’s world is turned upside down when the male lover of his long-time female friend, Lynn, the Senate Minority Leader’s wife, turns up murdered.
+Carter covers up for Lynn and calls the police, which makes him a prime suspect.
+To clear his name, Carter must investigate the crime, but this puts his life in danger.
 As a mystery, THE WALKER is well produced.
 Woody Harrelson does a fine job portraying the protagonist, who is an appealing character.
 Thus, the movie makes one root for him.
 In the end, however, the movie takes the position that all or nearly all of America’s political leaders are corrupt.
 It even includes some leftist, politically correct comments in a couple scenes.
 THE WALKER also contains very strong homosexual references, foul language, and shots of artsy photos with a completely nude model in them.